19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spellcasting/Spell Slot Systems/Enchantment Based Slots.md

 	1. [Silvered](../../Items/Material%20Properties/Silvered%20Property.md) items can only hold up to [2nd Level Spells](../Spells/Spells%20by%20Level/Level%202/2nd%20Level%20Spells.md).
 3. The [Mythril](../../Mythril.md) required for all the [Enchantment Slots](Enchantment%20Based%20Slots.md#Enchantment%20Slots).
 4. You get [Enchantment Slots](Enchantment%20Based%20Slots.md#Enchantment%20Slots) as determined by your [Enchanting Ability](Enchantment%20Based%20Slots.md#Enchanting%20Ability).
-	1. Quick charge items lose their magic at the next dawn.
+	1. Quick charge items lose their charges at the next dawn.
 		1. Or after 20 hours (5 [Watches](../../../Game%20Procedures/Watches.md)) if the precise time is required.
 	2. Quick charging takes 1 hour, it can be done at the end of a [Long Rest](../../../Game%20Procedures/Resting.md#Long%20Rest).
 		1. You can only do one quick charge per [Long Rest](../../../Game%20Procedures/Resting.md#Long%20Rest).